 The daily operations of Central Receiving consist of receiving packages from both on campus and common carrier deliveries, opening, counting, and receiving items to purchase orders.
-Upon receipt of incoming packages, the packages are opened and checked against open purchase orders, and then signed off on the new web based receiving module which replaces old legacy software.
+Upon receipt of incoming packages, the packages are opened and checked against open purchase orders, and then signed off on the web based receiving module software.
 All paperwork is then sent to Accounts Payable to match with invoices and payment in accordance with State procedures.
-Central Receiving also supplies the campus with a truck and personnel for when needed.
+Central Receiving also supplies the campus with a truck and personnel for moving furniture, equipment, and large items when needed.
 University related off-campus runs are scheduled and made as needed.